Credit Reporting Policy

 The Privacy Act contains a variety of detailed definitions describing these types of information.
 To make it easier for you to read this policy we have included only some general explanations above but if you would like to refer to the full provisions in the Act and or the Credit Reporting Privacy Code they are available on the website of the Office of the Australian Information Commissioner at www.oaic.gov.au.

-This Policy applies to any individual in relation to whom we hold credit information or credit eligibility information no matter how they interact with us (e.g. on-line, in person or over the phone).
+This Policy applies to any individual in relation to whom we hold credit information or credit eligibility information no matter how they interact with us (e.g. on-line, in person, via a third party, or over the phone).

 We collect and hold various kinds of credit related information which may include: